refinedev/refine/documentation/docs/useSelect.md

 ---
+slug: /useSelect
 id: useSelect
 title: useSelect
-siderbar_label: useSelect
 ---

 import basicUsage from '@site/static/img/use-select-basic-usage.png' import search from '@site/static/img/use-select-search.png'

-The `useSelect` hook allows you to manage an Ant Design [Select](https://ant.design/components/select/) component when records in a resource needs to be used as options.
-All we have to do is pass the `selectProps` it returns to the `<Select>` component.
-In addition, we can use the `queryResult` and `defaultValueQueryResult` value it returns to us.
+`useSelect` hook allows you to manage an Ant Design [Select](https://ant.design/components/select/) component when records in a resource needs to be used as select options.

+## Example

-Now let's examine what `useSelect` does, with step-by-step examples.
-So let's start by suppose our `dataProvider` has an endpoint that returns categories as follows.
+Let's examine what `useSelect` does, with step-by-step examples.
+Suppose our `dataProvider` has an endpoint that returns categories as follows.

 ```ts title="https://refine-fake-rest.pankod.com/categories"
 {